 Questionable police shootings of civilians in Baton Rouge, Minneapolis and elsewhere follow a string of “questionable” use-of-force incidents in communities around the country in recent years.
 Such incidents continue.
 In an unspeakable reverse series of events, ambush-style shootings targeting police have occurred.
 Officers have died in Dallas, Baton Rouge and Orlando among other cities.
-The result has both civilian and police populations on edge in seemingly unprecedented fashion.
+The result has both civilian and police populations on edge in seemingly unprecedented fashion putting doubt in police encounters.

 Although progressive police departments offer special training programs to promote greater understanding, cultural sensitivity and community-based policing, would one know whether local officers have adopted or accept such training?
 On the other hand, do civilian populations have an interest in learning about police procedures and tactics?
 If you are Christian or Jewish, in perhaps a far-fetched parallel, and are exposed you to a class in Hinduism or Atheism, would you accept or adopt such leanings?